 Despite ongoing economic uncertainty stemming from the pandemic, public and private deal activity is surging.
 To remain competitive, multinational companies are turning to M&A for innovation in high-growth segments, while simultaneously divesting non-core assets.1 The ready access to capital in the public market has also led to a surge in Special Purpose Acquisition Companies (SPACs), which are adding competition to the hunt for target companies.2 On top of that, the private equity industry is poised for a record-setting year with over $1 trillion in dry powder and significant pent-up demand for deal-making.

-In healthcare, the pandemic has had a material and likely lasting effect on many facets of the industry, creating new standards of care and accelerating the adoption of new technologies.
 The combination of the pandemic and the increased demand for deal-making has led many organizations to revisit their investment strategies.
-We are beginning to see a particularly high level of deal activity in the medical technology and broader healthcare industry.3,4,5 A large proportion of these deals have taken the form of corporate spin-offs and public and private carve-outs.
+A large proportion of these deals have taken the form of corporate spin-offs and public and private carve-outs.
 The structures of these types of organizations are inherently complex to create, as they require both unraveling and rebuilding talent, infrastructure and governance systems, almost always at the same time.

-Over the past ten years, Russell Reynolds Associates has advised many healthcare organizations as well as investment firms throughout the various stages of the spin-off and carve-out process.
+Over the past ten years, Russell Reynolds Associates has advised many organizations as well as investment firms throughout the various stages of the spin-off and carve-out process.
 In doing so, we have gained a great deal of insight into which leadership elements are required to make these deals successful, as well as what can go wrong if left unaddressed.
-While our insights are drawn primarily from the healthcare industry, they apply broadly across a number of industries for organizations that choose to launch a spin-off or carve-out company (NewCo).

 Based on our experience, we have uncovered five essential leadership topics for executives launching a NewCo to consider in their transactions: